 The pain-relieving effects of Dilaudid last for nearly 4-6 hours, whereas traces of the drug can be found for longer in the body.

-Common Uses for Dilaudid and Morphine
+Common Uses For Dilaudid And Morphine

 Now that we know how Dilaudid vs Morphine, Tramadol, and Percocet play, here are a few use cases of Dilaudid and Morphine.
 Let’s have a look: